 A huge reason lifestyle creep happens, is overspending from any nice salary bump you might get.
 Maybe you switched jobs, got a nice raise, or moved up to a new role with a better salary.

 What happens with that salary bump is we quickly think of things we can afford to do and spend on.
-Not always, but a lot of times that is exciting to think about!
-I know’ with two different wage jumps I felt that internally myself.
+A lot of times that is exciting to think about!
+I know with two different wage jumps I felt that internally myself.

 The key is to stay level headed and put a plan in place for the new salary.
 Certainly okay to add a bit more to your spending fund, but your best option is to bank or invest the majority of that increase (or pay extra on previous debt if you have any).

-Keep your expenses relatively the same, don’t jump into huge upgrades (car, apartment, home) or get new recurring monthly paid subscriptions.
-Staying on a relatively fixed amount of expenses, keeps your finances looking nice.
+Keep your expenses relatively the same, don’t jump into huge upgrades (car, apartment, home), or get new recurring monthly paid subscriptions.
+Staying on a relatively fixed amount of expenses keeps your financial health in check.

-Too often, we get caught up in the material things and see it as defining who we are.
+Too often, we get caught up in material things and see them as defining who we are.
 The more things we have — the bigger our home, the more luxurious our car, etc. — the happy we’ll be and the better we appear.

 But looking at social media and keeping up with friends, family, or neighbors is a good way to end up in lifestyle creep.